 Which brings me back to the abuse heaped on wealthy donors pledging financial support for the reconstruction of Notre Dame Cathedral.
-Contrary to what the anarchists and Marxists in the ranks of the “Yellow Jackets” would have us believe, the rich are sharing their wealth.
+Contrary to what the anarchists and Marxists in the ranks of the “Yellow Vests” would have us believe, the rich are sharing their wealth.
 They do so through the taxes they pay.
 They do so by employing thousands of workers in their businesses.
-They do so through mutual funds that working- and middle-class investors rely on for their own financial well-being, and they do so through incredible acts of philanthropy, like paying for the restoration of church they likely never attend..
+They do so through mutual funds that working- and middle-class investors rely on for their own financial well-being, particularly in retirement, and they do so through incredible acts of philanthropy... like paying for the restoration of a church they likely never attend.

 Maybe we should just says thanks?